Correlation between particle spectra and elliptic flow: Introduction

 A systematic way of suppressing nonflow effects is to go beyond pair correlations and analyze multi-particle cumulants~\cite{Borghini:2000sa}.
 Their sensitivity to nonflow decreases by successive inverse powers of the event multiplicity as the order of the correlation increases.
 We propose to analyze the spectrum fluctuation using a three-particle cumulant.
 The idea is to correlate the spectrum with elliptic flow, $v_2$~\cite{STAR:2000ekf,ALICE:2010suc}, rather than with the momentum per particle.
 We denote the new observable as $v_{02}(p_T)$.

 We define $v_{02}(p_T)$ in Sec.~\ref{s:definitions}.
 We show in Sec.~\ref{s:bozek} that it is a differential version of Bo\.zek's correlator between $[p_T]$ and $v_2$~\cite{Bozek:2016yoj}, which has been thoroughly studied at RHIC and LHC~\cite{ATLAS:2019pvn,ALICE:2021gxt,ATLAS:2022dov,STAR:2024wgy,CMS:2024rvk,STAR:2024ngl}.
 In Sec.~\ref{s:hydro}, we evaluate $v_{02}(p_T)$ in hydrodynamic simulations of mid-central Pb+Pb collisions at LHC energy and compare it with $v_0(p_T)$.
 The qualitative differences between $v_{02}(p_T)$ and $v_0(p_T)$ are interpreted in Sec.~\ref{s:twocomponent} within a two-component model, where the spectrum is determined by $[p_T]$ and $v_2$.
-In Sec.~\ref{s:ese}, we discuss how the dependence of spectra on event shapes observed by ALICE~\cite{ALICE:2015lib} can be related to $v_{02}(p_T)$.
+In Sec.~\ref{s:ese}, we discuss how the dependence of spectra on event shapes observed by ALICE a decade ago~\cite{ALICE:2015lib} can be related to $v_{02}(p_T)$, and we compare experimental data with hydrodynamic simulations.